HUGH NEWELL JACOBSEN, FAIA (1929-2021)

 1964 - The C. Woods Vest Jr. Guest House, 1342 28th Street NW, Washington DC.
 Featured in Home and Garden Magazine, July 1967.
 Sold to Robert and Susan Wallace.
 Sold in 2017 to Ezra and Jessica Glass.

 1966 - The Stephen Millett House, aka Pavilion House, 363 Poppasquash Road, Bristol RI.
 Engineer, Carl Hansen; built by Anthony Nunes; B/W photos by Norman McGrath.
 Featured in Architectural Record Houses of 1968.
 Sold in 1996 to Nils Westberg.
 Sold in 2006 to Bryan J. Sadler.
-Destroyed and a new house built in 2017.
+Destroyed.
+New house built in 2017.

-1966 - The Benjamin W. and Violet S. Thoron House 2, aka Beech House, Seven Gates Farm, Martha's Vineyard, MA.
-Featured in Architecture Record Houses 1966.
+1966 - The Benjamin W. and Violet S. Thoron House 2, aka Beech House, Seven Gates Farm, Martha's Vineyard MA.
+Featured in Architectural Record Houses of 1966; Architectural Record Vacation Houses of 1970.
 Engineering, Carl Hansen; built by DeSorcy; photos by Robert Lautman.
 Possibly sold; needs verification.

 1966 - The Sohier House.
 Featured in the Washington Post Potomac Magazine, 11/10/66.
 Status unknown.